Spectral Principal Paths: A Spectral Perspective on Linear Representation Formation in LLMs: Related Works

 \subsection{Approaches to Interpretability}

-Traditional interpretability techniques have focused on methods like saliency maps \cite{simonyan2013deep, springenberg2014striving, zeiler2014visualizing, zhou2016learning}, feature visualization \cite{szegedy2013intriguing, zeiler2014visualizing} and mechanistic interpretability \cite{olah2020zoom, olsson2022context, lieberum2023does}.
-Saliency maps \cite{simonyan2013deep} highlight important input regions by tracking gradients or activation values, yet they are often unstable and provide limited insight into the distributed nature of representations.
-Similarly, feature visualizations \cite{szegedy2013intriguing, zeiler2014visualizing} optimize inputs to activate specific neurons, but they may overlook the global structure of the emergent representations.
-Mechanistic interpretability \cite{zou2023representation} seeks to fully reverse engineer neural networks into their “source code”, but the considerable manual effort and the difficulty of theoretically explaining neural networks as discrete circuits hinder their explainability.
+Traditional interpretability techniques have focused on methods such as saliency maps \citep{simonyan2013deep, springenberg2014striving, zeiler2014visualizing, zhou2016learning}, feature visualization \citep{szegedy2013intriguing, zeiler2014visualizing}, and mechanistic interpretability \citep{olah2020zoom, olsson2022context, lieberum2023does}.
+These approaches provide useful local explanations by attributing predictions to specific regions, neurons, or circuits.
+Saliency maps \citep{simonyan2013deep} identify influential input regions via gradients or activations, but they are often unstable and offer limited insight into how information is distributed across layers.
+Similarly, feature visualization \citep{szegedy2013intriguing, zeiler2014visualizing} targets individual neurons, which may overlook the broader structure of learned representations.
+Mechanistic interpretability \citep{olah2020zoom, olsson2022context, lieberum2023does, zou2023representation} aims to reverse engineer networks into interpretable circuits or algorithmic components.
+While it has yielded compelling case studies, this approach typically requires substantial manual effort and remains difficult to scale to large models.
+Moreover, the assumption that complex neural computations can be cleanly decomposed into discrete circuits is theoretically challenging, given the highly distributed and high-dimensional nature of modern representations.

-In contrast, recent advances in interpretability have shifted the focus toward analyzing representation spaces.
-This top-down approach seeks to uncover high-level semantic directions that correspond to complex phenomena such as honesty, fairness, or bias.
-By extracting and analyzing these internal representations, researchers have opened new avenues to understand how large-scale AI models encode and preserve crucial information across layers, leading to more robust and interpretable AI systems.
+In response to these limitations, more recent work has shifted attention toward the geometry and dynamics of representation spaces.
+Rather than attributing behavior to individual neurons or circuits, these approaches study how entire representation structures evolve across layers and models.
+Techniques such as CKA \citep{kornblith2019similarity}, SVCCA \citep{raghu2017svcca}, and Procrustes alignment \citep{gao2021simcse} quantify the similarity and transformation of representations, revealing systematic layer-wise reorganization and shared subspaces across architectures.
+Complementary lines of research examine how architectural features shape representational flow: residual connections have been shown to support stable feature reuse and smoother optimization trajectories \citep{he2016deep, dehghani2023scaling}.
+However, these studies largely characterize representational geometry in a descriptive manner, without explaining how such geometric structures are formally propagated, preserved, or amplified across layers.